Local Technical Assistance Program (LTAP)

 Many of our practitioners are not taught what horizontal curve geometry is, or how to understand the plans given to them by engineers.
 We often see terms like PC, PT, PI and other assorted curve data terminology that may or may not be relevant to the task at hand.

 In this video, developed by the FHWA resource Center with Montana LTAP, Montana’s LTAP Director Matt Ulberg uses available online tools to evaluate a curve’s radius, and includes the simple analogy of a pizza box to relate the data engineers use in plans to the physical locations of curve points on the ground.
 He also shows how to use the available digital measurement tools in the office in order to properly layout W1-8 Chevron Signs in the field.

 Montana LTAP office is housed in the Transportation and Systems Engineering Building on the south side of Montana State University campus.

-Please use this post office box for US mail:
+Please use our PO Box address for US Postal Service mail:

 Montana LTAP PO Box 173910, Bozeman, MT 59717**